Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

 Within the same directory where you initialized Git, create a new python file called ```hello```.
 You can write/test your Python code within your downloaded version of Python.
 Your program must meet the following requirements:
 ```
-- Cannot prompt the user for input.
+- Cannot prompt the user for input
-- Create a unique or identifiable output.
+- Create a unique or identifiable output
-- Print to standard output.
+- Print to standard output
 ```
 You can view the example ```hello.py``` to help get started.